Coffeelot/cw-darkweb/README.md

 ```
 5) Start server and spawn the item `cw_darkweb_tablet`
 6) Add some way to get the tablets ingame, maybe as loot I dunno I'm not your mom.
+7) Make an account if you want to do player trades

 # Create an Ad
 The ads are defined in the `Config.DarkwebAds` table in the config.
 This in an example with the options: